Rossi-F/W_A/README.md

 # W_A
-Repo for development of private projetc.
+Repo for development of scrapping on auction houses.